akishyan-premaharan/akishyan-premaharan/README.md

 ### My name is Akishyan Premaharan

-  I'm a beginner software developer/digital assistant, enthusiastic **to learn more** about programming and digital skills as well as **applying** my current programming/digital skills **to help with** common/real world situations.
+  I'm a student software developer/digital assistant, enthusiastic **to learn more** about programming and digital skills as well as **applying** my current programming/digital skills **to help with** common/real world situations.

 # My Projects 👨🏾‍💻